How the 2022 Carbon Factor Change Impacts Your Commercial EPC Rating l HollenPlus

 The Minimum Energy Efficiency Standards (MEES) are tightening.
 By 2030, all commercial let properties must achieve an EPC Band B.

-If you haven't updated your EPC since June 2022, you might be making investment decisions based on "dead" data.
-You could be planning a £50,000 upgrade that you don't actually need—or you could be unaware that your "Safe E" rating is about to drop to an "Unlettable F" under the new rules.
+If you haven't updated your EPC since June 2022, you might be making investment decisions based on unreliable old data from a histroic EPC.
+You could be planning a £50,000 upgrade that you don't actually need, or you could be unaware that your current "Safe E" rating is about to drop to an "Unlettable F" under the new rules.

 Strategic Recommendations:

-• Audit Pre-2022 EPCs: If your certificate was issued before June 15, 2022, it was calculated using outdated, high-carbon data.
+• Audit Pre-2022 EPCs: If your certificate was issued before June 15, 2022, it was calculated using the old carbon factors, which are now outdated.

 • Prioritise Electrification: If you are replacing a heating system, the shift in carbon factors makes Heat Pumps the clear winner for long-term compliance.